 She has just completed an assessment of the damage caused by collectors at Birk Knowes and her verdict is bleak.

-This sentence suggests that the purpose of the NMS survey was to assess the damage caused by collectors at Birk Knowes.
-However, while it seems sensible to do this following the plunder of this site, the NMS never assessed the damage caused by the German collectors and what impact it had on the site.
+This suggests that the purpose of the NMS survey was to assess the damage caused by collectors at Birk Knowes.
+However, while it seems sensible to do this, the NMS never assessed the damage caused by the German collectors.
 This is therefore nonsense.

 Furthermore, as the amount of fossil bed at Birk Knowes was never investigated, it is surprising that Suzanne Miller makes these extraordinary claims: